Signatures

 Overview

 Signatures contain rules that are evaluated for each request that passes through WAF.
-The rules offer protection from many different types of attacks for Web Service/API including OWASP top 10 as well as it can help users to specify the behavior for their application.
-The WAF has multiple types of Rules designed to target specific use cases.
+The rules offer protection from many different types of attacks for Web Service/API including OWASP top 10, and they can also help users specify the behavior for their application.
+The WAF has multiple types of rules designed to target specific use cases.

 Signature Capabilities